flyteorg/flyte/cookbook/core/extend_flyte/README.rst

 Backend Plugin
 ===============

-Doc on how to writed a backend plugins is coming soon.
 A backend plugin essentially makes it possible for users to write extensions for FlytePropeller (Flytes scheduling engine).
 This enables complete control on the visualization and availability of the plugin.

+..
+TODO: Write doc on how to writed a backend plugins.

 **Pros**